+But surely there are benefits to homework?
 Of course, there are also advantages to children doing and parents supervising homework.
 It gives you insights into what your children are doing at school and how well they are managing it.
 If there are problem areas, you can pick them up and raise them with the teacher.
 It also allows you to support your children’s studies with real-life examples that are relevant to them.
 And, if homework is supervised correctly – which means guiding but not telling – it also helps your children to learn to study independently.

 No-one will argue against these benefits, but by keeping open lines of communication with your children’s teachers, and finding out from your children what they have learnt and what they are struggling with each day and supporting them with projects or test revision (which don’t fall away along with homework), you can continue to realise these benefits.

+What are the outcomes of dropping homework?
 Principal Keller says that the results of dropping homework at Sun Valley Primary have been overwhelmingly positive.
 The parents are greatly relieved to have a cause of stress in their lives removed, the children’s academic results and motivation have improved, and the teachers have been informed that the children spend more time reading in the evenings at home.

 Heads of other schools have stated that the additional time that was spent in each lesson following up on and checking homework is more than enough time in which to do the “homework” in class.

+How can I get in on the homework-free action?
 The Department of Education doesn’t regulate the amount of homework that schools are required to set.
 And by now, principals all over South Africa should be aware that some institutions are ditching the practice.
 This means that it’s entirely up to your principal, teachers and governing body.
 If you feel that a no-homework policy would be beneficial at your primary school (the debate is slightly different at high school when independent work starts being more important), approach the relevant people to start the discussion.